-The associate of applied science degree in diagnostic medical sonography is designed to prepare students to use ultrasound as a medical procedure to view internal organs for diagnostic purposes.
+The Associate of Applied Science Degree in Diagnostic Medical Sonography and the enhanced skills certificate in Non-Invasive Vascular Technology is designed to prepare students to use ultrasound as a medical procedure to view internal organs for diagnostic purposes.
 Ultrasound is radiation free; it uses high frequency sound waves to produce images of the internal organs.
-The program provides training and scanning instruction in abdominal, gynecological, obstetrical, superficial structures, and introduction to non-invasive vascular imaging.
+The program provides didactic, lab scanning and clinical instruction in abdominal, gynecological, obstetrical, superficial structures, and non-invasive vascular imaging.

 Professionals performing these examinations are known as sonographers.
-Upon completion of this Lone Star College program, graduates may apply to take the credentialing exam to become a registered sonographer for the abdomen and gynecological/obstetrics specialties.
+Upon completion of this LSCS program, graduates may apply to take the credentialing exams.

-Students must complete all appropriate developmental coursework or retake the section of ASSET, ACCUPLACER, COMPASS, or THEA and score high enough to place into college-level courses.
+Students must complete all appropriate developmental coursework or retake the section of Texas Success Initiative Assessment (TSIA) and score high enough to place into college-level courses.

 Clinical space is limited, so students are admitted on a competitive basis.
-In addition to the general admission requirements of the LSCS, the following requirements must be met in order to apply for admission to the Diagnostic Medical Sonography AAS programs.
+In addition to the general admission requirements of the LSC, the following requirements must be met in order to apply for admission to the Diagnostic Medical Sonography programs.

-College entry-level ability in mathematics and English (reading/writing) as defined by LSCS.
-For further information, contact any of the student development offices.
+College entry-level ability in mathematics and English (reading/writing) as defined by LSC.
+For further information contact the student development office.

 A cumulative grade point average (GPA) of at least 2.0 in college.